marci1175/fog/documentation/src/concepts/3_functions.md

 }
 ```

-Note that we can also use variable args when constructing symbols for other functions.
-VarArgs cannot be used in a fog function.
+> Note that we can also use variable arguments when constructing symbols for other functions.
+VarArgs cannot be used in a Fog function.